aamik/aamik/README.md

 # Hi, I'm Aapo!

-My lifelong passion for computers has evolved into a dedicated academic and professional path.
-Currently working in towards understanding AI in medicine.
+My lifelong passion for computers has evolved into a dedicated academic and professional endeavour.
+Currently working in building AI models in medicine.
-## 🌇 My Learning Journey

-My repositories reflect my path - they are not just code, but milestones in my learning path.
-They document my progress in understanding various programming languages, frameworks and computer science concepts.

 ## 📫 Get in Touch